fairtracks/fairtracks.net/content/markdown/tracks/tracks-01-genomic-tracks.md

       (Image&nbsp;is&nbsp;[©&nbsp;scienceDISPLAY&nbsp;–&nbsp;stock.adobe.com](https://stock.adobe.com/images/dna-nucleosome-chromosom/42940588))
 ---

-Definition. _Genomic tracks_ refer to data files that annotate DNA reference sequence positions and can be visualized in genome browsers.
+_Genomic tracks_ refer to data files that annotate DNA reference sequence positions and can be visualized in genome browsers.
 Track files represent summaries of the raw data according to specific criteria and granularity.
 For example: “hot spot” regions (with a high number of reads), values deviating from expectations, or cross-genomic links representing closeness in 3D.
 In essence, the condensed data in track files relate to the raw data much like an abstract describes a scientific publication.
 This data reduction allows researchers to scan large amounts of data to define a hypothesis before carrying out more accurate analyses. <ui-quote-text :quote='"A genomic track relates to the raw data much like an abstract describes a scientific publication."'>
 </ui-quote-text>